"Your brain is getting better."

 For over 2 years now I have maintained a gluten free diet, eliminated the majority of dairy products, and I do my best to avoid GMO, refined-sugar and preservative packed foods.
 My body also does not tolerate sesame and flax seeds due to their spear-like shapes, and I do not eat any soy products as well due to soy commonly being modified.
 My body is far too sensitive to chemicals for me to not strictly limit my intake to fully organic products.
 I also quit drinking, though I will still have a glass of wine on rare occasion, which I believe was necessary to eliminate.

 6 months ago when I saw my neurologist, she reassured me that my worries about 'getting worse' were unjustified, and that my brain has actually repaired itself drastically from the state it was in when I was 18.
-It made it clear to me that my now clean diet and sober lifestyle allowed my body and brain to repair to the point that perhaps the very risky medication may not be necessary.
+It made it clear to me that my now clean diet and sober lifestyle allowed my body and brain to repair.

 So here we are today, January 8, 2016, exactly 8 years from my first documented symptom of MS. I have officially notified all of my care providers that I will not be continuing on Tysabri, and I have the support of many loved ones.